amartincolby/Rust-Quick-Guide/README.md

     /* The above function expects to return nothing and will throw a compile error if anything is returned. */

+    /*** panic! ***/

+    /* While most errors will be handled with Results or Options, there are always scenarios where the failure should be terminal.
+For these situations, Rust has `panic!()`. panic is a macro that, when called, terminates the process in which it is called and "unwinds" its stack.
+Basically, everything in scope is destroyed and memory is freed.
+Since a panic exits the control flow of the program, the reason for the panic is likely unique, and thus the only information required by the compiler is a string.
+The key thing to remember is that if a function panics, the function that called the panic will also unwind. */

+    fn maybe_panic() {
+        println!("I'm looking for an answer");
+        let what_im_looking_for = if rand::random::<bool>() {
+            panic!("I panicked!")
+        } else {
+            42
+        };
+        println!("I found what I'm looking for.
+It's {what_im_looking_for}") }

+    maybe_panic();

+    /* If the above panics, the main thread is unwound and the rest of the program will not run.

+    Panic should be a relatively rare tool, because most of the time you want to catch and handle errors.
+Panics should be used when your logic determines that the program has entered an entirely unexpected state.
+In essense, panics in Rust are what exceptions in other languages _should_ be: the machine state has fallen out of alignment with the symbolic state.
+    Panics are used to fail tests. */

 }